7 Different Types Of Liars And How To Deal With Them

 What is lying

 It may be an exaggeration to state that lying is the biggest art of deception.
 However, sometimes, people use certain ways of telling the truth that may not be completely truthful.
-When people lie, there is always a level of self-protection that is involved.
+When people lie, there may be a level of self-protection that is involved.
 These moments can often educate you about a person’s true character.

 A person who chooses to tell the truth even though it would not protect their interests is a human with great character.
 Lying is often dangerous on its own, but if the person lies and gets caught, the outcome may be even more embarrassing and humiliating than the truth.